ezquire/anthropos/README.md

 # anthropos
-Banking for a better future - My submission for Synapse FI
+Banking for a better future

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).